amentikenea/amenti4k.github.io/_posts/2021-03-08-blog-post-title-from-file-name.md

 # Content Cannon
-## Episode I: The Big Crypto Debate

  Below is where I discuss thouights in current zeitgist and add more nuance through intellectual honesty.
 Inspirations range from books, podcasts, blogs, movies and tweets.

+## Episode I: The Big Crypto Debate

+Featuring Three Cartoon Avatars

 ---
 ### ***Prelude***